 There are plenty of areas for families to explore around the lake, including lots of trails.
 Since this was a former gravel excavation site there was gravel everywhere.
-Hence a favorite activity of my daughter’s was to go around an pick up all the rocks and gravel scattered throughout the entire park!
+However, a favorite activity of my daughter’s was to go around and pick up all the rocks and gravel scattered throughout the entire park!
 Hours of entertainment.

-For those who meet the requirement of living in Indian Hill or is a customer of the Indian Hill Water Works you can pick up your free access card at the Indian Hill Administration Building on Drake Rd.
+For those who meet the requirement of living in Indian Hill or is a customer of the Indian Hill Water Works, you can pick up your free access card at the Indian Hill Administration Building on Drake Rd.
 A second card is available for $10.00.
 Limit two cards per family.
 Be sure to bring your photo ID because they do check it.

-There are few different options here:
+There are a few different options here:

 - Ask to be a guest on someone’s pass

 - Become friends with someone who has a pass and then ask to be a guest!
-As a result you will likely make a good friend too.
+As a result, you will likely make a good friend too.

 In conclusion, to learn more about the Grand Valley Preserve On Their Website.